2020 Première ligue de soccer du Québec season: Teams

 Nine team were set to initially participate, however, three teams withdrew due to the COVID-19 pandemic.
 The six remaining teams were to play a shortened season from August until mid-October.
 Each team was to play each other twice (home and away) for a total of 10 games.
 However, effective 29 September, the remainder of the season was cancelled with immediate effect and remaining matches not to be played with the final standings to be determined based on points earned per game.

 Standings

 At the end of September, the remainder of the season was cancelled with immediate effect due to the COVID-19 pandemic with remaining matches not to be played with the final standings to be determined based on points earned per game.

 Top scorers

 Reserve Division

 The league operated a reserve division.
-Only four of the teams in the main division operated teams in the division, wth A.S.
+Only four of the teams in the main division operated teams in the division, with A.S.
 Blainville and CS Fabrose choosing not to enter reserve sides.
 Each team was to play each other twice for a total of 6 matches.
 However, on 29 September, it was announced that the remainder of the season was cancelled and remaining matches would not be played.